olivierfriard/BORIS/README.rst

 BORIS is an easy-to-use event logging software for video/audio coding or live observations.

 BORIS is a free and open-source software available for GNU/Linux and Windows.
-You can run an `old version of BORIS on MacOS <http://www.boris.unito.it/pages/download_mac>`_.
+You can not longer run BORIS natively on MacOS (since v.8).
+Some alternatives to run the last version of BORIS are available, see `BORIS on MacOS <http://www.boris.unito.it/pages/download_mac>`_.

-It provides also some analysis tools like time budget.
+It provides also some analysis tools like time budget and some plotting functions.

-The BORIS paper has more than `1200 citations in peer-reviewed scientific publications <http://www.boris.unito.it/pages/citations.html>`_.
+The BORIS paper has more than `1400 citations in peer-reviewed scientific publications <http://www.boris.unito.it/pages/citations.html>`_.

 See http://www.boris.unito.it